 The Porter Street Commission is ACE Open’s newly established annual art award supporting new artwork commissions by South Australian artists at any stage of their career.

 Each year, $20,000 will be awarded to a selected artist for the purpose of producing an ambitious new work, and will be presented as part of ACE Open’s exhibition program as a 9-week solo exhibition at ACE Open across July and August.
 An artist fee will be provided by ACE Open in addition to the $20,000.

-Applications for this year’s inaugural Porter Street Commission will be considered by a selection panel composed of ACE Open’s Artistic Director Patrice Sharkey (South Australia); Pablo León de la Barra (Chief Curator at MAC Niteroi, Rio de Janeiro; Curator at Large, Latin America at The Solomon R. Guggenheim Museum, NYC); and Alexie Glass-Kantor (Executive Director, Artspace, Sydney).
+Applications for this year’s inaugural Porter Street Commission were considered by a selection panel composed of ACE Open’s Artistic Director Patrice Sharkey (South Australia); Pablo León de la Barra (Chief Curator at MAC Niteroi, Rio de Janeiro; Curator at Large, Latin America at The Solomon R. Guggenheim Museum, NYC); and Alexie Glass-Kantor (Executive Director, Artspace, Sydney).

 How did the Porter Street Commission come to be?